 - other penalties as decided by the court

-Additionally, an aggravated assault conviction can leave you with a felony record, making it difficult to obtain employment, housing and other everyday necessities.
+Yes, an aggravated assault conviction can leave you with a felony record, making it difficult to obtain employment, housing and other everyday necessities.
+A simple assault charge is typically charged as a misdemeanor, but may be upgraded to a felony if you are a “repeat offender” with multiple prior assault or aggravated assault charges.
 The negative effects of having a felony record cannot be overstated.

 How We Can Help You